 The size of your air conditioner should be proportionate to the size of the space you want to cool off.
 If your A/C is too big, it may cool the space quickly, but it won’t effectively dehumidify the area.
 Energy Star offers a chart that will help you decide how much cooling capacity, measured in British thermal units (BTU), you will need per hour.
 This cooling capacity is also called “tons” – One ton of cooling equals 12,000 BTU/hour.
 Another thing to consider is the perks that come along with your purchase.
 When negotiating prices, pay attention to whether or not the price includes a service plan, discounts on repairs, or a labor warranty.
 Purchasing is only he first step… maintenance soon follows.

 10. Choose the Right HVAC Professional – Your contractor should be certified by an organization like the Air Conditioning Contractors of America (ACCA).
 Your air and heating contractor should also have a solid reputation within their community and with the BBB.
+Find a professional who works in your area, for example, if you live in Greensboro, find a heating and cooling contractor Greensboro.
 Our qualified technicians will make sure you understand what’s going on, and they will patiently answer your questions to assure you that your A/C is in good hands.

 If you suspect there might be something wrong with your cooling system or if it’s been a while sine it’s last service check up, it’s time to call Norris Air.
 Schedule service today 480-832-3330 or visit https://norrisairinc.com/contact.